Shelah Richards: Television career

 In 1961 Ireland launched its first television service, Raidió Teilifís Éireann.
 Richards was one of the first producers, recommended to the station by Hilton Edwards.
 She was one of the few women in the new station.
-The first Irish play produced during the opening week was directed by her and she was nominated for a Best Actress award in another production, 'Inquiry at Lisieux'.
+The first Irish play produced during the opening week was directed by her and she was nominated for a Best Actress award in another production, Inquiry at Lisieux.
 She worked as producer on a wide number of programs for the station including documentaries, soap operas and religious programming.
-Both Tolka Row and The Riordans were produced by her as well as Denis Johnston's 'The Moon on the Yellow River', Shaw's 'Arms and the Man' and Synge's 'Riders to the Sea'.
+Both Tolka Row and The Riordans were produced by her as well as Denis Johnston's The Moon on the Yellow River, Shaw's Arms and the Man and Synge's Riders to the Sea.

 Richards retired from her RTÉ career in the early 1970s though she continued to raise funds for the Gate Theatre through the Edwards–MacLiammóir Playhouse Society.
 In 1983 for her 80th birthday the Abbey put on a party for her which included a special rendition of "Nora" from The Plough and the Stars.
-B Richards was the last living member of the original 1926 cast.
+Richards was the last living member of the original 1926 cast.
 The song was repeated at her funeral in 1985.
 She died in Ballybrack, County Dublin on 19 January 1985.
 Her funeral was held in St. Anne's Church in Dublin and she was cremated in Glasnevin.